JamesMGreene/gh-cover-letter/README.md

 ---

 **TL;DR:**
- 1. I like these things about GitHub
+ 1. I love GitHub as a product, and I especially like these things about it
  2. Some other things can be fixed
- 3. I really want to fix them
+ 3. I really want to fix them and I am passionate about what I do

 **Long Form:**